With so many options out there, it’s difficult to know how to get the best deal.

 Hire fee is a great pricing option as it provides flexibility with different types of conferences.
 What is included in this rate also says a lot about the venue you’re working with, some will charge extra for some amenities, some include lots and lots.
 So, check what is included, it could be a really good option for you.

 Delegate Day Rate (DDR)

 DDR is a per person payment option when hiring a conference room and is a common option for corporate events.

 Per person packages involve paying an agreed rate for each attending guest and includes the use of the space.
 There is a day delegate rate and also a rate if you are having a residential (multiple day/night) meeting.

-Factors that Impact the Cost of a Conference Room
+Factors that Impact Venue Hire Cost

 The number of attendees can often affect the hire cost of the conference room.
 It’s mostly dependent on how the conference room is priced.
 Essentially, the biggest cost for most meetings is catering, so the more people that need this hospitality the more the cost will be.